Xippo/OM-Cookie-Manager/readme.txt

 - New Group awareness.
 If the panel finds a new group(with a new ID) it will show up again.
 - Improved multi language support
 **9.2.0**
-- TypoScript Constant processing inside the cookie HTML field(default:disabled).
-It must be enabled inside the Extension Settings after that you should clear the system cache
+- (Sponsored by Gesellschaft für Informatik - gi.de) TypoScript Constant processing inside the cookie HTML field(default:disabled).
+It must be enabled inside the Extension Settings after that you should clear the system cache.

 Icons used in the extension.
 Visible only in the backend.